cheng2zhang/tempering/prog/NAMD/README.md

 --------------|---------------------
-original      | Original files from the NAMD source on 2016/05/02 minmod        | minimal corrections to the original version
+original      | Original files from the NAMD source on 2016/05/02 minmod        | minimal corrections to the original version spec          | also report end-to-end distance of C-alpha atoms in every step

 ## Patches